What Is Amazon S3? Top 10 Tips To Optimise Performance

 S3 offers a range of storage classes based on how frequently you access the data.
 There are three ways you can upkeep your data in S3 once the data lifecycle is set.

 Reduced Redundancy Storage: It provides lower levels of redundancy than S3’s Standard storage.
-Here the durability is also less (99.99%, only four nines), which means the chances are good that you will lose some amount of data.
-For non-critical data, which has more statistical importance, this is a reasonable trade-off.
+Here the durability is also less (99.99%, only four nines), which means the chances are good that you will lose some data.
+This is a reasonable trade-off for non-critical data, which has more statistical importance.

-S3’s Infrequent Access: When your data is accessed less frequently, except rapid access at times, this is a cheaper storage option.
-A suitable example would be storing logs here that you might want to look later.
+S3’s Infrequent Access: This is a cheaper storage option when your data is accessed less frequently, except with rapid access at times.
+A suitable example is storing logs here that you can look at later.

-Glacier: Ideal for storing archives, gives much cheaper storage.
+Glacier: Ideal for storing archives, it gives much cheaper storage.
 Retrieval is costly, and access is slow.

 6. Far-sighted S3 data organization